DataTalksClub/machine-learning-zoomcamp/05-deployment/04-flask-deployment.md

      churn = prediction >= 0.5

      result = {
-         'churn_probability': float(prediction), ## we need to conver numpy data into python data in flask framework 'churn': bool(churn),  ## same as the line above, converting the data using bool method }
+         'churn_probability': float(prediction), ## we need to cast numpy float type to python native float type 'churn': bool(churn),  ## same as the line above, casting the value using bool method }

      return jsonify(result)  ## send back the data in json format to the user
      ```
    - The whole code above is available in this link: [churn_serving.py](https://github.com/alexeygrigorev/mlbookcamp-code/blob/master/chapter-05-deployment/churn_serving.py)
    - At last run your code.
-To see the result can't use a simple request in web browser.
-We can run the code below to post a new user data and see the response
+To see the result we can't use a simple request in web browser, because we are expecting a `POST` request in our app.
+We can run the code below to **post** customer data as `json` and see the response
-   - ```
+   - ```python
      ## a new customer informations
      customer = {
        'customerid': '8879-zkjof',